Frequently Asked Questions

 Help!
 I have two left feet!

 Learning to dance well depends just as much on intelligent, well-paced instruction as a student’s capability.
 Your instructor is responsible for making sure that the speed of the class allows for you to enjoy the class, socialize with others, and also physically master the movements.
 If you can walk, you can dance.
 Two left feet and all.
 In addition, the class is repeated until you have full confidence in the material.
+If you want to learn at a more gentle pace, you can try our Monday evening "Intro to Ballroom for Two Left Feet" class to get started at the studio.

 Is everyone going to laugh at me?